John Vlahos: Personal life

-John Vlahos lived in Westport, Connecticut for 50 years with his wife Olivia Vlahos, a professor and bestselling author.
+John Vlahos lived in Westport for fifty years with his wife Olivia Vlahos, a professor and bestselling writer.
 They met in 1939 at the Old Wharf Theatre, in Provincetown, Massachusetts, home of many independently produced plays and often continued its legacy of experiment in art.
 It was for a time the home base for the Community Theatre division of the Federal Theatre Project (1936–39), used as a training center to send directors, actors, teachers and designers out to the five boroughs of New York City to create theatre projects.